stockphrase/no-silo/content/resources/open-handbook/chapter-11-mla.md

 **1.** One form is used when the source you are citing *is named or understood* by your audience:
 > According to scholar James Frey, "Each American consumes five pounds of ice cream annually" (78).

-- In this first sentence the author is referred to only as a generic "scholar."
-To give the reader information on which scholar is being cited, Frey's name is included in the parenthetical citation.
+- In this first sentence the author is specifically named.
+If the author is clear from the context, only the page number must be placed within the parenthetical citation.

 **2.** The other form is used when the author being cited is *unknown or unclear* based on the context:
-> According to scholar James Frey, "Each American consumes five pounds of ice cream annually" (78).
+> Researchers have reported that "Each American consumes five pounds of ice cream annually" (Frey 78).

-- In the second example the author describes the *report*, not its author; as a result, the student has included Frey's name to the citation to indicate whose report is being referenced.
+- In the second example the student author uses a generic term "researchers" that does not help identify a specific source or author; as a result, the student has included Frey's name in the citation to indicate whose research is being referenced.

 The in-text citations described above will comprise virtually all of your citations.
 However, there are a few circumstances when the in-text citations will require a different approach.

-**3.** For media that has a `runtime`---like film, television, or music---MLA requires that you cite a timestamp within your in-text citations.
+**3.** For media that has a `runtime`---like film, television, or music---MLA now requires that you cite a timestamp within your in-text citations.
 Use colons to separate hours, minutes, and seconds.
-For example:
+For example, this citation is of a film:

 > According to Rushmore Academy's headmaster, Max is "probably the worst student" at the school (04:04-07).